Concordium/concordium-wallet-proxy/README.md

 - `"cost"` which is an Amount of CCD this transfer will cost at current conversion rates
 - `"energy"` which is the energy that is required be supplied for execution of this transaction.
+An optional `success` field is present if the `type` is `update` and all of the supplied parameters are provided.
+It is a boolean that indicates whether the contract invocation was successful, or whether contract execution failed.

 In case of invalid parameters the response will be as described in the [errors section](#errors) with the following possible status codes
 - `400` if any of the following apply